 Asbestos exposure at work is one of the leading causes of mesothelioma, lung cancer, and other asbestos-related diseases among railroad workers.
-Asbestos, a known human carcinogen, can be found in old rail cars, in rail ties, in locomotives, and even in old railroad buildings.
+Asbestos, a known human carcinogen, can be found in old rail cars, rail ties, locomotives, and even in old railroad buildings.
 Exposure to asbestos fibers is serious, as they can get lodged in your lungs and cause issues years after exposure, as the dormancy stage is roughly 10-40 years.
 This means that if you were working in the railroad industry and you were ever exposed to asbestos (whether known or unknown), you may not experience the ramifications of that exposure until decades later.

 If you know you were exposed to asbestos and were never warned of the dangers by your employers, you may be eligible to file a claim against them or the manufacturers of the asbestos products.
 This includes Maintenance of Way (MOW) workers, retired railroad workers, and current railroad workers.

 Asbestos was widely used in the railroad industry from the 1930s to the 1980s until the dangers it posed became widely known.
 It was desirable for its resistance to heat, fire, and chemicals.
 With so many potential uses in the railroad industry, it was used for many things, including but not limited to:

 Jobs held by those railroad workers most at risk included:

 Today, the railroad workers most at risk are those who make repairs on aging railcars and Maintenance of Way workers who perform maintenance on track equipment that contains asbestos insulation.
 Older railcars and track equipment can contain deteriorating asbestos, which can become fragile and release asbestos fibers into the air, putting workers at risk.